DataDog/hiring-engineers/answers.md

 2020-06-08 14:52:30,880 - ddtrace._worker - DEBUG - Stopping AgentWriter thread
 ```

-I tried to do this outside the test env I setup and did all the same steps to install flask, ddtrace and ddtrace[profiling]
+I tried to do this outside the test env I setup and followed all the same steps to install flask, ddtrace and ddtrace[profiling]

-It still came back with the same error codes as above.
+It still came back with the same error codes described above.

 I wasn't able to take this any further, so I decided that I'd try show you what code I had added to the my_flaskapp.py